citrustiara/WorldChem/README.md

 # WorldChem
-A website for a company specialized in household chemicals.
+A website for a company specializing in household chemicals.